as-ideas/headliner/README.md

 ## 📖 Usage

 ### Training
-For the training you need to import one of our provided models or create your own custom one.
+For the training, you need to import one of our provided models or create your own custom one.
 Then you need to create the dataset, a `tuple` of input-output sequences, and then train it:

 ```python